openrails/openrails/Source/Documentation/Manual/physics.rst

   (default 12.5).
 - ``Engine(ORTSBrakePipeChargingRate`` -- Rate of lead engine brake pipe
   pressure increase in PSI per second (default 21).
+- ``Engine(ORTSBrakePipeQuickChargingRate`` -- Rate of lead engine brake pipe
+  pressure increase in PSI per second during a quick release (by default will be equal to ORTSBrakePipeChargingRate).
 - ``Engine(ORTSBrakeServiceTimeFactor`` -- Time in seconds for lead engine
   brake pipe pressure to drop to about 1/3 for service application (default 1.009).